Software-defined storage

 Software-defined storage (SDS) hardware may or may not also have abstraction, pooling, or automation software of its own.
-When implemented as software only in conjunction with commodity servers with internal disks, it may suggest software such as a virtual or global file system.
+When implemented as software only in conjunction with commodity servers with internal disks, it may suggest software such as a virtual or global file system or distributed block storage.
 If it is software layered over sophisticated large storage arrays, it suggests software such as storage virtualization or storage resource management, categories of products that address separate and different problems.
 If the policy and management functions also include a form of artificial intelligence to automate protection and recovery, it can be considered as intelligent abstraction.
 Software-defined storage may be implemented via appliances over a traditional storage area network (SAN), or implemented as network-attached storage (NAS), or using object-based storage.
 In March 2014 the Storage Networking Industry Association (SNIA) began a report on software-defined storage.

 Software-defined storage industry

 VMware used the marketing term "software-defined data center" (SDDC) for a broader concept wherein all the virtual storage, server, networking and security resources required by an application can be defined by software and provisioned automatically.

-Other smaller companies then adopted the term "software-defined storage", such as Coraid (now owned by Coraid founder's new company SouthSuite), Scality (founded in 2009), Cleversafe (acquired by IBM), and OpenIO.
+Other smaller companies then adopted the term "software-defined storage", such as Cleversafe (acquired by IBM), and OpenIO.